paolofrancioso/telegrambot-amazon-bitly/README.md

   "2_CATEGORY_NAME":[LIST OF KEYWORD]
 }
 ```
+Important!
+Remember that currently Amazon supports only English Categories while you can use keywords in your language.
+Check Amazon API for info.

 ## Usage

 After cloning the repository, define all parameters in the code, install all packages and then start bot with command: